 I brought this because it’s portable, useful, stylish and universally compatible with all my devices.
 In a nutshell it’s an easy way to add a wired network connection and 3 USB 3.0 ports to my Chromebook.
 Current Price:$26.99.

 Compact USB 3.0 Flash Drive

 Once you’ve installed Linux on your Chromebook you’ll be left with about 9GB of usable space on the internal drive.
-At some point you’ll need more space and this ultra compact USB 3.0 drive is an excellent option.
+At some point you’ll need more space and ultra compact USB 3.0 drives are an excellent option.
 With these drives expect speeds in the region of 150MB/s.